 Individuals with federal or private coverage should be treated like any other prospective patient.
 Your decision to provide care will depend on whether you are accepting new patients and whether you are qualified to provide the care requested.

 Are you treating all prospective patients equally?

-While you do not have an obligation to provide non-emergency care to someone without health coverage, you cannot discriminate in providing medical services on the basis of age, gender, national or ethnic origin, or any other ground listed in provincial or territorial human rights legislation.
+While you do not have an obligation to provide non urgent care to someone without health coverage, you cannot discriminate in providing medical services on the basis of age, gender, sexual orientation, national or ethnic origin, or any other ground listed in provincial or territorial human rights legislation.
 As the BC Council on Human Rights stated in Potter v Korn (1995),2 a physician is not required to treat every patient who comes in the door, but the decision not to treat cannot be exercised in a discriminatory manner.

 Is the patient a non-resident of Canada?

-If the patient has no health card, no alternate health coverage, and cannot prove provincial or territorial residency, he or she may be a non-resident of Canada.
+If the patient has no health card, no alternate health coverage, and cannot demonstrate provincial or territorial residency, he or she may be a non-resident of Canada.
 Non-residency is significant, because it may affect the extent of CMPA protection.
-Members who provide non-emergency care to non-residents, or who solicit non-residents as patients, may not be eligible for CMPA protection if an action is commenced in a foreign jurisdiction.
+Members who provide non-urgent care to non-residents, or who solicit non-residents as patients, may not be eligible for CMPA protection if an action is commenced in a foreign jurisdiction.
 More information about non-residents and the extent of CMPA protection is available in the articles listed below.